PhilippSalvisberg/docker-odb/OracleDatabase/11.2/README.md

 #### Change Timezone

-The default timezone of the container is UTC.
+The default timezone of the container is "Central European Time (CET)".
 To query the available timezones run:

 ```
 docker exec odb ls -RC /usr/share/zoneinfo
 ```

-To change the timezone to "Central European Time (CET)" run the following two commands:
+To change the timezone to "Eastern Time" run the following two commands:

 ```
 docker exec odb unlink /etc/localtime
-docker exec odb ln -s /usr/share/zoneinfo/Europe/Zurich /etc/localtime
+docker exec odb ln -s /usr/share/zoneinfo/America/New_York /etc/localtime
 ```

 Restart your container to ensure the new setting take effect.